skuid/helm-value-store/README.md

 ```
 $ helm-value-store
-A tool working with Helm Release data
+A helm plugin for working with Helm Release data

 Usage:
-  helm-value-store [command]
+  helm value-store [command]

 Available Commands:
   create      create a release in the relase store
+  dump        dump the JSON representation of releases
   get-values  get the values of a release
   install     install or upgrade a release
   list        list the releases